-Tiller has released a new spreadsheet to automate and simplify quarterly tax estimation directly in Google Sheets.
+Tiller has just updated our free Quarterly Estimated Tax Spreadsheet to automate and simplify quarterly tax estimation directly in Google Sheets.

 They use spreadsheets to manage both personal and business finances.
 Of course, for small business owners, the line between personal and business finances is often blurry.
 This causes major headaches when it’s time to estimate and pay small business taxes.